jotavare/inception/README.md

 - Upload to the internet, usually 1-2 GB;

 #### Open on a Different PC
-- Find the main folder of VirtualBox;
+- Find the main folder of VirtualBox virtual machines;
-- Uncompress it inside;
+- Uncompress the files inside the folder;
-- Open VirtualBox and it should appear everything;
+- Open VirtualBox and everything should appear correctly;

 - - - -